 - Taking a “100% HCPB only” hard-line approach (everyone else is a "sell-out") will not allow you to build dialogue and coalition support with people who can advance the cause.

 - Rebuilding a culture of hand-counting will take time, resources, and training.
 Robust audits can be a step on that path.
 Engaging citizens in overseeing and taking part in audits and recounts is a beginning.

 - Forcing local jurisdictions to toss away expensive voting equipment and immediately hand-count ballots only could backfire, both politically and practically.

 - Without proper resources and training, the HCPB vote counting could be a mess.
 Additionally, some people might purposefully derail the hand count in order to “prove” that it doesn’t work, or is not efficient.

 - In some states like California, there is practically no hope of winning this battle for 100% HCPB - at least, not now.
 The ballots are too long and complex and the urban areas too large; the move is toward consolidation of voting centers, not smaller and more numerous precincts that would make hand counting easier.
 A complete overhaul of the elections process would be necessary.

 Achieving full 100% HCPB, if it ever happens, is a long way down the road.
-Many entrenched and powerful forces are arrayed against that reform.
-Additionally many people - including prominent cyber security experts - simply don't think it's necessary, and they support a combination of open-source software and robust audits that, to them, would be sufficient.
+Many forces are arrayed against that reform.
+Additionally many people - including prominent cyber security experts - simply don't think it's necessary, and they support a combination of open-source software and robust audits that, to them, would be sufficient if not actually preferable to HCPB only.
 There are many hearts and minds that need to be changed to reach a consensus on HCPB, and that takes real work.
 Not supporting any organizing and reform that can lead us down that road doesn't make strategic sense.

 Here are some suggestions for making headway with HCPB reform: